By John Schlipp

 Special to NKyTribune

-John Schlipp is an Intellectual Property Librarian and Associate Professor of Library Services at W. Frank Steely Library at Northern Kentucky University.
-He is the manager of the IPAC: Intellectual Property Awareness Center (http://ipac.nku.edu) at Steely Library.
+John Schlipp (email@example.com) is Intellectual Property Librarian and Associate Professor of Library Science at Northern Kentucky University’s W. Frank Steely Library.
+John is Director of NKU’s IPAC (Intellectual Property Awareness Center).